Master Gardener

 Level Two Master Gardener Training

-Level Two training is typically offered in the winter, on Tuesday evenings with 2 consecutive 6-week sessions.
-Exact dates for Level Two training are yet to be determined.
+Level 2 training is a series of 6-12 week online programs on specific topics provided through the Master Gardener Program Office in the spring (January – April).
 Completion of Level One Training is required in order to participate in Level Two.
-Goal of Level Two Training: To expand upon Level One training with more focused horticultural topics and expanded volunteer concepts.
-Tentative Topics for upcoming Level Two Training are:
+Certified Master Gardener Volunteers may take the training online from home.
+The Goal of Level Two Training: To expand upon Level One training with more focused horticultural topics and expanded volunteer concepts.

 Documents